ganeshpatidar-og/Instagram_Clone/replit.md

 - User registration and login with JWT authentication
 - Create posts with image URLs and captions
-- Like/unlike posts
+- Like/unlike posts with heart emoji
 - Comment on posts
 - Follow/unfollow users
 - Personalized feed (all posts or following only)
-- User profiles with posts grid
+- User profiles with posts grid and follower stats

 ## Database Models